jplps/spectrum/README.md

 The human application and physical expression of creativity through skills and imagination in order to produce objects, environments and experiences IS art.
 And we believe that the most important form of expression with the reality by humans, is through the form of ART.

-- Major art constituents
+Major art constituents are

 - Visual (Architecture, Ceramics, Drawing, Filmmaking, Painting, Photography, Sculpting)
 - Literature (Fiction, Drama, Poetry, Prose)
 - Performing (Dance, Music, Theatre)
 - Applied Arts (Video Games)
 - Multidisciplinary Works

 Some art forms combine visual elements with performance (e.g. cinematography), or artwork with the written word (e.g. comics).
 From prehistoric cave paintings to modern-day films, art serves as a vessel for storytelling and conveying humankind's relationship with the ENVIRONMENT.